Bick95/beliefmaker/technical_report.md

 The source code to the repository containing the website is available on request.

+## Project Website - Documentation

+The part of the website called _Documentation_ refers to the part of the website you are currently exploring.
+The documentation is deployed on [GitHub Pages](https://pages.github.com/) and uses an adapted version of the [Leap Day](https://github.com/pages-themes/leap-day) style template.
+The adaptions encompass the integration of the global navigation bar at the top of the page allowing for simple navigation and a more uniform look of all parts of the overall website encompassing both the solver and the documentation.

 ## Plotting Software

 For visualizing Kripke models, a custom plotting software has been developed.